All About Seasonal Affective Disorder & How To Overcome it with CBT, Therapy & Counselling in Wolverhampton & West Midlands

 The symptoms often begin in the autumn as the days start getting shorter and become most pronounced during December, January and February.

-In most cases the symptoms of Seasonal Affective Disorder begin to improve in the spring before eventually disappearing.
+In most cases the symptoms begin to improve in the spring before eventually disappearing.

 As with other types of Depression, the two main symptoms of SAD are a low mood and a lack of interest in life.